mlcraft-io/docs/docs/usage/user-guide/data-source/dremio/index.md

 4. Click on "Add Source" and select "PostgreSQL" from the list of available data sources.
 5. Use the credentials provided at https://uibakery.io/sql-playground to configure the PostgreSQL data source.

-## Step 4: Add a data source in the mlcraft UI
+## Step 4: Add a data source in the Synmetrix UI

-Go to the mlcraft UI and add a new data source with the following parameters:
+Go to the Synmetrix UI and add a new data source with the following parameters:

 - Host: host_ip (obtained from the script in Step 2)
 - Port: 9047